Brendangrubb/ping-pong/README.md

 * Download the zip file via the green button
 * Unzip the file and open the 'ping-pong-master' folder
 * Within the folder, there will be a file called index.html.
 Open this file with your web browser
-* The page should load and the game should be ready to play!
+* The page will load and the game will be ready to play!

 _If you have any questions or comments about this program, you can contact me at [brendangrubb@gmail.com](mailto:brendangrubb@gmail.com)._